 The therapist models the activity-dependent mirroring hands protocol with the palms of her/his hands about 6 to 8 inches apart facing each other at chest level as illustrated in figure 1a.
-The hands in this initial position function as a metaphor for a safe inner space (temnos) or container within which the subject can experience a creative dialogue or drama between symptoms, problems, or issues projected into one hand and the "opposite" in the other hand.
-These "opposites" tend to activate the subject's inner resources accumulated from previous positive life experiences, memory, learning, etc. that often hold a key for initiating a therapeutic dialogue that may generate a satisfactory resolution of the presenting problem.
+The hands in this initial position function as a metaphor for a safe inner space (temnos) or container within which the person can experience a creative dialogue or drama between symptoms, problems, or issues projected into one hand and the "opposite," the unknown solution of the problem in the other hand.
+The solution is unknown because it has not been created yet in the patient.
+That's why the person has a problem.